 - X-ray of your upper digestive system.
 X-rays are taken after you drink a chalky liquid that coats and fills the inside lining of your digestive tract.
 The coating allows your doctor to see a silhouette of your esophagus, stomach and upper intestine.
 You may also be asked to swallow a barium pill that can help diagnose a narrowing of the esophagus that may interfere with swallowing.

-Surgery for GERD may involve a procedure to reinforce the lower esophageal sphincter called Nissen fundoplication.
-In this procedure, the surgeon wraps the top of the stomach around the lower esophagus.
+Laparoscopic anti-reflux surgery for GERD may involve a procedure to reinforce the lower esophageal sphincter, called Nissen fundoplication.
+In this procedure, the surgeon wraps the top of the stomach around the lower esophagus after reducing the hiatal hernia, if present.
 This reinforces the lower esophageal sphincter, making it less likely that acid will back up in the esophagus.

 Substitute for esophageal sphincter